paratestphp/paratest/README.md

 Benefits:

 * Zero configuration.
-After the installation, run with `vendor/bin/paratest`.
+After the installation, run with `vendor/bin/paratest` to parallelize by testsuite or `vendor/bin/paratest -f` to parallelize by unit test.
 That's it!
 * Code Coverage report combining.
 Run your tests in N parallel processes and all the code coverage output will be combined into one report.

 # Installation